htylab/tigerbx/README.md

 ### NERVE Embedding Pipeline

 NERVE encodes hippocampus and amygdala patches into latent vectors using a variational autoencoder.
-The embeddings were developed by **Pei-Shin Chen** for downstream neuroimaging tasks such as Alzheimer\u2019s disease detection.
+These embeddings can be used for downstream neuroimaging tasks such as Alzheimer\u2019s disease detection.

 ```python
 # Encode and decode a T1-weighted image